My Account

 Avoiding Probate: Is It Necessary?

-One way to avoid probate is to gift some of your assets to heirs while you are still living, or add a spouse or child as a joint owner of real estate, bank accounts, investment accounts and other assets.
+For other assets, you can avoid probate by gifting some of your assets to heirs while you are still living or adding a spouse or child as a joint owner of real estate, bank accounts, investment accounts and other assets.
 Any asset that has joint tenancy will automatically go to the joint tenant upon the death of an owner.

 The only other way to avoid probate is to hold assets in a trust.
 With a living trust, the assets are already “distributed” to the trust, so probate isn’t necessary.
 It’s important to understand the difference between a will and a trust.